Cold Case: Cancellation

 Cold Case began in September 2003 and quickly became a staple of the CBS Sunday night schedule.
 The crime drama had a successful first season and, by season two, was averaging a 3.5 rating in the 18–49 demographic and 15.1 million viewers.
-For the next couple seasons, total viewership fell slightly but the demographic numbers rose, reaching a 3.8 in season four.
+For the next couple seasons, total viewership fell slightly but the demographic numbers rose, reaching a 3.8 rating in season four.

 In season five, the show averaged a 2.9 rating and just under 11 million viewers and ranked 28th.
-In Season 6, the ratings sank lower, to an average of a 2.7 rating but climbed up to 12 million viewers and ranked 20th; CBS made a choice between renewing Without a Trace and Cold Case.
+In season six, the ratings sank lower, to an average of a 2.7 rating but climbed up to 12 million viewers and ranked 20th.
+CBS made a choice between renewing Without a Trace and Cold Case.
 They chose to keep Cold Case.
-The real ratings trouble began in the final season when the show's ratings dropped even further to a 2.15 rating in the 18–49 demographic and 9.6 million viewers.
-One reason for this is that the show aired at 10:00 pm, the ratings dropped 25% to 9 million viewers.
+The real ratings trouble began in the final season, when the show's ratings dropped even further to a 2.15 rating in the 18–49 demographic and 9.6 million viewers.
+One reason for this is that the show aired at 10:00 pm; the ratings dropped 25% to 9 million viewers.
 On November 22, 2009, CBS made a final attempt to increase the ratings by scheduling Cold Case at 9:00 pm.
-The ratings increased to 10 million viewers, but it was short-lived because on February 14, 2010, Cold Case returned to its original schedule, at 10:00 pm and the ratings dropped and the show concluded its run in May 2010 ranking 29th and more than two weeks after the series finale aired, CBS announced the show would not be renewed for an eighth season.
+The ratings increased to 10 million viewers, but it was short-lived because on February 14, 2010, Cold Case returned to its original schedule, at 10:00 pm and the ratings dropped.
+The show concluded its run in May 2010 ranking at #29.
+More than two weeks after the series finale aired, CBS announced the show would not be renewed for an eighth season.

 On May 18, 2010, CBS announced the cancellation of the series after seven seasons and 156 episodes.

 Since it had become customary to end each season with a cliffhanger, season 7's final episode, "Shattered", ended leaving viewers wondering about the fates of several characters.
 The cancellation of the show left those questions unresolved.

+Possible Revival/Reboot

+In April 2024, a revival of the series was under discussion, but in September 2024 Deadline reported that a deal for the proposed series could not be reached between Warner Brothers Television and CBS.

 Distribution

 Broadcast

-The series aired in syndication on CBS, and also on Ion Television in the U.S. and on Viva in Canada.
+The series aired in syndication on CBS, and also on Ion Television in the United States. and on Viva in Canada.
 Sleuth also aired the series occasionally.
-In 2011, the show aired on MyNetworkTV.
+In 2011, the show aired on MyNetworkTV until its removal a year later.
 The show made its debut on the new over-the-air channel Start TV when it launched on September 3, 2018.
 It also airs on MBC Action.
-As of 2022, reruns are often shown on TNT channel.
+As of 2022, reruns are often shown on TNT.